Browse Article by Topicsfield positioning shrink new line columns form columns positioning

 Related Forum Questions

-- How to create 3 columns table in my form?
+- How to create columns on my form?

 We understand the frustration behind building forms, where spacing and layout has always been a struggle, when it comes to normal users who have no HTML/CSS background.